kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 As a cluster operator, I'm conducting an upgrade to new storage category provided by our storage provider.
 However, once upgraded, the volume cannot be attached to some legacy nodes in the cluster.
-I need a way to convey this new requirement to the scheduler, so that my pod will not getting stuck in a `ContainerCreating` state.
+I need a way to convey this new requirement to the scheduler, so that my pod will not get stuck in a `ContainerCreating` state.

 In this case, the old affinity would be:
 ```yaml